Automating the Wrong Thing

 The Verdict

-If you’re going to have a lawn, a robotic mower is a real upgrade over a gas mower — better for your time, better for the air, neutral or slightly positive for the grass itself.
-I’d rather see every lawn in America served by a robotic mower than a gas mower.
+If you are going to keep a lawn, a robotic mower is a real upgrade on a gas one — easier on your weekend, easier on the air, and no worse for the grass underneath.
+I would rather see every lawn in the country tended by a quiet electric machine than by a two-stroke engine coughing fumes into a summer morning.

-But the deeper move is to ask whether the lawn needs to be there.
-A yard converted to native plantings, edible landscaping, or a no-mow meadow doesn’t need any mower at all.
-The electricity and battery resources that would have gone into making and running a robot lawnmower go to better uses.
+But the deeper move is to ask whether the lawn needs to be there at all.
+A yard converted to native plantings, edible landscaping, or a no-mow meadow does not need a mower of any kind.
+The lithium and copper and electricity that would have gone into building and running a little robot can go instead toward something that grows.

 Written by E. Silkweaver